codeurzebs/chatbot-azure-openai/README.md

-# [Artificial Intelligence EXAM] My Chat App with AOAI
+# My Chat App with AOAI

 This repo contains  code for a simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.